harvard-dce/mh-opsworks/README.md

 If you don't set either of these keys, we'll use the auto created AWS public DNS and glue everything together for you.

+### Ubuntu 14.04 Enhanced networking

+"Enhanced networking" allows your instances to take full advantage of 10Gbps networking on aws.
+Opsworks ubuntu 14.04 instances have enhanced networking enabled, but unfortunately use a driver too old to get full networking speed.

+The `mh-opsworks-recipes::enable-enhanced-networking` recipe patches and installs the correct driver.
+This doubles multithreaded / multiprocess IO from around 5Gbps to 10Gbps and seems to have no deterimental effect on single threaded IO.

 ### Potentially problematic aws resource limits

 The default aws resource limits are listed